SherG/cool-iron/blog/chatgpt-google-code-red.md

 People have been sharing creative ways to use ChatGPT to brainstorm ideas and as a productivity tool.
 These areas seem particularly promising.

-It can summarize documents, generate business ideas, create lists of statistics, provide sentiment analysis, and code for you.
+It can summarize documents, format information, generate ideas, create lists of statistics, provide sentiment analysis, and <a href="https://www.forrester.com/blogs/watch-out-for-turingbots-a-new-generation-of-software-development/" target="blank">code for you</a>.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />

 The bot delivers just one answer, saving you time.
 It's easy to see the appeal especially for simple questions or <a href="https://twitter.com/danshipper/status/1609931358213935105" target="blank">coding questions</a>.
 (See <a href="https://www.surgehq.ai/blog/googles-existential-threat-chatgpt-matches-googles-performance-on-informational-search-queries-and-smashes-it-on-coding" target="blank">this</a>.)

-But ChatGPT doesn't _index_ content or crawl the web.
+However, ChatGPT doesn't _index_ content or crawl the web.
 It's not a search engine.
 It has a different mission than Google Search, and is at the opposite end of the maturity scale.
 So the idea of it demolishing Google's ad revenue seems fanciful.

 ## A new Google Search interface?